dmochow/intro_to_python/README.md

   * Reading material: Chapter 10 of Deitel and Deitel

 ## Homework Assignments
 We will use Google Colab to assign, perform, and submit the programming homework problems.
-This has the benefit of not requiring you to install any specific distribution of Python, or any specific libraries.
+Google Colab is a wonderful resource, with the benefit of not requiring you to install any specific distribution of Python, or any specific libraries.
+You do not even need to have Python installed on your machine.

+Please watch the introductory video provided by Google [here](https://colab.research.google.com/).

 On the other hand, you _must_ create a Google Email account with the following syntax: <br>
 ```bme105_2023_FIRSTNAME_LASTNAME@gmail.com``` <br>
 If the above address is somehow taken (?!), please get in touch with the instructor.